openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_publish_about_page.rst

 #.
 The course team :ref:`views the published About page <Pub View the Published
    About Page>`.

 .. _Pub Verify Studio Information:

 *************************
 Verify Studio Information
 *************************

-Before the About page for this course run can be published, the course team must verify that following information for the course run has been entered in Studio.
+Before the About page for a course run can be published, the course team must verify that following information for the course run has been entered in Studio.

 * The course run start and end date.
 * The course image.
 * Names, titles, and signature images for all certificate signatories.

+For more information, see the following topics.

+* :ref:`Set Start and End Dates`
+* :ref:`Partner Add Course Image`
+* :ref:`Setting Up Certificates`

 ..
 To do: Add links to more information about how to do this.